"

 This is a copy of the module’s activity that students find within Blackboard.
 For that reason, refer to the Activities page to submit your work for review.

-The purpose of this class activity is to advance your understanding of identity theft/fraud; that is, the misuse of another person’s information with the intent to commit fraud, as one of the fastest growing forms of fraud facilitated by electronic devices and via the Internet.
-An enhanced understanding of electronic crime improves your ability to protect yourself and prepares you for a criminal justice career.
-David Birch’s concept of “fractured identities and the need to reduce the degree of personal information provided within each electronic transaction and thereby reduce the incidence of indent theft.
+The purpose of this class assignment is to deepen your understanding of identity theft and fraud; that is, the misuse of someone else’s information with the intent to commit fraud, which is one of the fastest-growing types of fraud facilitated by electronic devices and the Internet.
+A better understanding of electronic crime helps you protect yourself and prepares you for a career in criminal justice.

 Instructions